Tylersuard/TylersProgrammingPrinciples/README.md

   * Run the test using pytest or unittest
   * If it passes, repeat the process.
   * Before I started doing TDD, I would hope that my code would run.
 If I left it alone for a long time, of course it would stop working and I wouldn't know why.
 Now, I feel like my code is a clean, beautiful work of art.
 It takes some practice, but it is fun and worth it.
+4. The Readme should contain instructions on how to set up and run the repository, as well as a simple, easy-to-understand flowchart of how the program works.